adcirc/adcirc/BUILD.md

 mingw32-make
 ```

 If they are not, consult the documentation for the individual packages to insure you've installed them correctly.

 Note that StrawberryPerl installs a number of compilers with it.
 You should remove them from your Windows Path variable before running CMake.
-This can cause errors in the build process.
+This can cause errors in the build process by having incorrect compilers selected.

 ### Building Using the Graphical Interface